Best Online Associate in Human Services Degrees for 2023

 • Addiction Counselor

 In this position, you will work with men and women who suffer from addiction.
-You might work in a drug and alcohol rehabilitation facility or in a stand-alone office where you see clients on an hourly basis.
+An associate degree in human service education can allow you to work in a drug and alcohol rehabilitation facility or in a stand-alone office where you see clients on an hourly basis.
 Depending on your state’s regulations, there may be an extended period in which you need to train and accrue supervised hours.

 The average salary for this position is $40,000.